mpaltun/anekdar/README.md

 ### What is anekdar

-Anekdar is an experimental REST based pub/sub server written in Erlang.
+anekdar is an experimental comet based pub/sub server written in Erlang.

 ### Installing and running